 So we learned to adapt.
 I’d take the dog for a long (long!) walk whilst he got some work done, and he promised not to rewire the van or start messing with the internet completely whilst I was trying to watch the F1.

 The point is to compromise.
-We were so used to doing things independently, in separate rooms, without even really thinking about it, that when we only had one space, especially on a rainy day, it took time to find a rhythm that worked for us.
+We were so used to doing things independently, in separate rooms, without even really thinking about it, that when we only had one space, especially on a rainy day, finding a rhythm that worked for us took time.

 2- You will overpack.
 Massively